BenjaminWendtner/Jhana/README.md

 Installation is simple.
 Just extract the framework folder into your webdirectory.
 Then you can open */config/config.php* and setup your database connection.
 Each table in your database should have an "id" autoincrement column.
 Jhana uses this for the Object Realtional Mapping.

 ### Creating Models
-Each Models represents a database table.
+Each Model represents a table in your database.
 All columns are mapped automatically.
 A simple Model could look like this.
 ```php
 class User extends Model {